timblechmann/CMake/Help/release/dev/module-WriteCompilerDetectionHeader.rst

 module-WriteCompilerDetectionHeader
 -----------------------------------

-* The WriteCompilerDetectionHeader module was added to allow creation of a portable header file for compiler optional feature detection.
+* The :module:`WriteCompilerDetectionHeader` module was added to allow creation of a portable header file for compiler optional feature detection.